Chrimau/client_prototype/README.md

 # 6. **(Optional) Set Up a Domain Name (DNS)**

-If you want to associate a domain name with your EC2 instance:
+I did not connect it to a domain name but, If you want to associate a domain name with your EC2 instance:

 1. Purchase a domain name through a domain registrar (e.g., GoDaddy, free.DNS, Namecheap).
 2. In **AWS Route 53**, create a hosted zone for your domain.